awsdocs/aws-cli-user-guide/doc_source/cli-configure-sourcing-external.md

 {
   "Version": 1,
-  "AccessKeyId": "an AWS access key", "SecreteAccessKey": "your AWS secret access key", "SessionToken": "the AWS session token for temporary credentials", "Expiration": "ISO8601 timestamp when the credentials expire" }
+  "AccessKeyId": "an AWS access key", "SecretAccessKey": "your AWS secret access key", "SessionToken": "the AWS session token for temporary credentials", "Expiration": "ISO8601 timestamp when the credentials expire" }